-The unrealized losses in FHMLC securities at December 31, 2014 consist of losses on one security.
+The unrealized losses in FHMLC mortgage-backed securities at December 31, 2015 and 2014 consist of losses on three and one securities, respectively.
 The unrealized losses were caused by movements in interest rates.
-It is not anticipated that this security would be settled at a price that is less than the amortized cost of the Company's investment.
-This security is performing according to its terms and, in the opinion of management, will continue to perform according to its terms.
-The Company does not have the intent to sell this security and it is more likely than not the Company will not be required to sell the security before recovery of the security's amortized cost basis.
-This conclusion is based upon considering the Company's cash and working capital requirements and contractual and regulatory obligations, none of which the Company believes would cause the sale of the security.
-Therefore, the Company did not consider this security to be other-than-temporarily impaired at December 31, 2014.
+It is not anticipated that these securities would be settled at a price that is less than the amortized cost of the Company's investment.
+Each of these securities is performing according to its terms and, in the opinion of management, will continue to perform according to its terms.
+The Company does not have the intent to sell these securities and it is more likely than not the Company will not be required to sell the securities before recovery of the securities' amortized cost basis.
+This conclusion is based upon considering the Company's cash and working capital requirements and contractual and regulatory obligations, none of which the Company believes will cause the sale of the securities.
+Therefore, the Company did not consider these investments to be other-than-temporarily impaired at December 31, 2015 and 2014.